jrg94/portfolio-project/README.md

 # Portfolio Project

 The purpose of this repo is to provide a framework for creating your own component in the software sequence discipline.
+If you were unsure whether or not to make your own, consider the following testimonial:

+> I really enjoyed the portfolio project!
+It gave me a stronger understanding
+> of the OSU software discipline while also giving me the flexibility to
+> design something that reflected my interests.
+This made the experience
+> rewarding and enjoyable as I created a product I was proud of!

 ## Recommended Steps to Get Started